Joshua-Miles/My-Lectures/MODULE 1.md

   - Reference related objects through a join class
   - Use `map` to reference related objects through a join class
 - SQL
-  - Explain the purpose and structure of a relational database
-  - Use CRUD Operations to manipulate data
-  - Use aggregate functions to analyze data
+  - Define SQL and Schema
-  - Use Row IDs as Foreign Keys
+  - Use Foreign Keys to Associate Table Rows
-  - Use JOIN
+  - Access a SQL database from Ruby
 - Active Record
-  - Create a migration
-  - Run a migration
-  - Create a record
-  - Read a record
-  - Update a record
-  - Delete a record
+  - Recognize the components of a conventional ActiveRecord environment
+  - Use ActiveRecord migrations to create and update a data schema
+  - Use ActiveRecord models to manipulate data
 - Active Record Relationships
   - Use a migration to create foreign keys
   - Use a `belongs_to` macro to create an ActiveRecord relationship